siennathesane/pleiades/docs/rfcs/GUIDE.md

           with other related features / APIs?
 (Cross-reference other APIs that are similar or related, for comparison.)

-    - Is the change visible to users of CockroachDB or operators who run CockroachDB clusters?
+    - Is the change visible to users of Pleiades or operators who run Pleiades clusters?

         - Are there any user experience (UX) changes needed as a result of this RFC?